 ➜ jdk-9-docker git:(master) ✗ docker images REPOSITORY TAG IMAGE ID CREATED SIZE github-twitter-search 1.0.1 844cae17273b 10 hours ago 53.5MB

 And all of this, without even going deeper into details, of fully modularizing our application.
-Finally, something much closer to what you could get with statically linked go binaries in containers - not there all the way, but a huge leap for java.
+Finally something much closer to what you could get with statically linked go binaries in containers - not there all the way, but a huge leap for java.

-On a side note, this can be automated nicely, as we can create our own jdk9:alpine base image, from alpine by just adding openjdk9 for alpine linux into it, and using that as a base container for first stage of multistage build, as shown here:
+On the side note, this can be automated nicely, as we can create our own jdk9:alpine base image, from alpine by just adding openjdk9 for alpine linux into it, and using that as a base container for first stage of multistage build, as shown here:

 FROM dekstroza/openjdk9-alpine as packager RUN /opt/jdk-9/bin/jlink \ --module-path /opt/jdk-9/jmods \ --verbose \ --add-modules java.base,java.logging,java.xml,jdk.unsupported \ --compress 2 \ --no-header-files \ --output /opt/jdk-9-minimal FROM alpine:3.6 COPY --from=packager /opt/jdk-9-minimal /opt/jdk-9-minimal COPY github-twitter-search-1.0.1-SNAPSHOT-fat.jar /opt/ ENV JAVA_HOME=/opt/jdk-9-minimal ENV PATH="$PATH:$JAVA_HOME/bin" EXPOSE 8080 CMD java -jar /opt/github-twitter-search-1.0.1-SNAPSHOT-fat.jar

-For above then, we only need to add our application into container in second stage of the build.
+Then we only need to add our application into container in second stage of the build.